 With a full range of simulated days to offer in the surrounding area, as well as all the shooting at the ground, game shooters are at the forefront of the offering here.
 And they are guaranteed a warm welcome from the experienced and friendly team.

 The EJ Churchill empire includes the shooting ground on the edge of High Wycombe, a sporting agency, a well supplied gun shop, the eponymous gunmaking marque and access to the West Wycombe estate.
 The estate is the family home of the Dashwood family and Sir Edward Dashwood is one of the finest shots in the land.
 Therefore it’s no surprise to discover there is a thriving energy for the sport running through the entire EJ Churchill business.
 Managing director Rob Fenwick is one of the best-known faces in the industry and the enthusiasm he and Sir Edward share for the sport is reflected in the attitude of the whole team here.
-You will not have a bad day at this shooting ground, which won the Shooting Industry Award Best Shooting Ground category in 2014.
+You will not have a bad day at this shooting ground, which won the Shooting Industry Award Best Shooting Ground category in 2014 and 2017.

 The Florent family is at the beating heart of this energetic shooting ground not far from the M40 as it carves through the Oxfordshire countryside.
 Doug, Shirley and son David work hard to ensure the shooting ground continues to deliver the goods to existing customers while going the extra mile to encourage newcomers into the sport.
 The Schools Challenge and the University Championships are just two examples of the great work they do to ensure the future of shooting.
-In fact the Schools Challenge has just won CPSA Development Initiative of the Year.

 This high-end shooting ground has long been established as a conduit between the City of London and the world of shooting, but it is a lot more than that.
 Dylan Williams and his long-serving team of experts in their field have almost cornered the high-end charity shoot market, delivering millions of pounds into a wide spectrum of worthy causes.
-But there’s more to it than that.
-The recent Stratstone Challenge competition is a good example; with the nation’s top shooters descending to compete for the ultimate prize – a long wheel base Range Rover Autobiography.
-In the event Mark Winser shot a mind-boggling 25ex25 on the high tower to win this £148,000 prize.